 “I got caught with my hand in the cookie jar,” Wiley responded, when asked by Victor Salgado – the New Jersey Deputy Attorney General – why he pleaded guilty to conspiracy to commit official misconduct in September 2012.

-Twenty years prior, when Wiley first started working as Assistant Superintendent, he said NB DPW was already using tax payer’s dollars for personal use.
+20 years prior, when Wiley first started working as assistant superintendent, he said NB DPW was already using tax payer’s dollars for personal use.

 “The first time I got there my predecessor told me ‘You’re going to be called upon to go out of town with a group of men.'”

 Wiley also testified that after just two weeks on the job in 1995, Timothy J. Grossi – then the township’s deputy director of public works – requested he work on a project in Jersey City along with Francis “Frank” Longo, North Bergen DPW Supervisor currently standing trial, who educated him on how the procedure works.

 Additionally, he added that fellow NB DPW Supervisor Troy Bunero was a hard worker who routinely participated in political work as a laborer, stating “he got better at it” once he was promoted.

 Later, Wiley said that he never had the power to fire employees, since that responsibility lies with the commissioner of the department – in this case, Frank Gargiulo.

 He also called Longo his “right hand man” in the DPW.

 “When you weren’t around, who was in charge?”
 Salgado inquired.
 “Frank Longo,” Wiley replied, adding that if both he and Longo were absent, Bunero would be in charge of DPW.

 Wiley said his decision to promote Longo to supervisor was largely due to the fact he needed someone “with a set of cojones” who could stand up to the “very bad crew” that worked in DPW at the time, recounting a time an employee pulled a gun on him.